Back to Blog

 5) Website change monitoring

-The practical solution: watch the exact URLs.
+The practical solution: watch the exact URLs that carry your obligations.

 The remaining gap is interpretation.
 Raw diffs are hard to read and share.